-If your driving privileges are suspended upon conviction of certain court-related offenses, or for insurance violations, Indiana law may require you to hold SR22 insurance.
-Your insurance provider must electronically file proof of future financial responsibility with a SR22 form for you to be reinstated.
-The SR22 requirement, along with any reinstatement fees, must be satisfied before your driving privileges will be reinstated.
+If your driving privileges are suspended upon conviction of certain court-related offenses, or for insurance violations, Indiana law may require you to hold SR22 insurance to regain your driving privileges.
+Your insurance provider must electronically file proof of future financial responsibility with a SR22 form for your insurance suspension to be stayed and your driving privileges regained.
+The SR22 requirement for insurance suspensions is satisfied after maintaining SR22 coverage for 180 consecutive days.

-The SR22 form demonstrates that you have a motor vehicle insurance policy that meets the state’s minimum standards, and it cannot be cancelled without prior notice given to the Indiana BMV.
-When you have a SR22 requirement, you must maintain an effective SR22 policy on file with the Indiana BMV for three (3) years as a result of your first and/or second no-insurance suspension; or five (5) years as a result of your third and subsequent no-insurance suspensions.
-If the Indiana BMV receives an SR26 (cancellation of SR22 insurance) notice from your insurance provider, or the BMV does not have an effective SR22 on file at any time during the three (3) or five (5) year period, your driving privileges will be suspended until the Indiana BMV receives an effective SR22 policy that shows coverage is in effect, or the SR22 requirement period expires.
+The SR22 form, also known as proof of future financial responsibility, demonstrates that you have a motor vehicle insurance policy that meets the state’s minimum standards, and it cannot be cancelled without prior notice given to the Indiana BMV.
+If the Indiana BMV receives an SR26 (cancellation of SR22 insurance) notice from your insurance provider, or the BMV does not have an effective SR22 on file at any time during the required period, your driving privileges will be suspended until the Indiana BMV receives an effective SR22 policy that shows coverage is in effect or the SR22 requirement period expires.